-As she progressed through computer science courses, she also began to see her career advance.
-“It was a really in depth study of the science of computing, which I liked,” said Reynolds.
-“It is helpful to know what is going on at a deeper level to be able to do your job better.”
+As she progressed through computer science courses, she also began to see how her career might advance.
+“I gained very in-depth skills, which I liked,” said Reynolds.
+“When you know what is going on at a deeper level, you can do your job better.”

-Reynolds has advice for females who are interested in computer science.
+Reynolds has advice for other women who are interested in her field.
 “Go for it!
-Now that the field of computer science has gotten off of its feet, the jobs in the field are excellent.
-Most software companies have small, unconventional work environments that are flexible, challenging, and pay well.
+The jobs are excellent.
+Many software companies have small, unconventional work environments that are flexible, challenging and pay well.

 “If you have a penchant for math or physics, then you may be good at computer science as well.
 I didn’t know that I was the kind of person who would enjoy it, and I ending up loving my major and my career.”